 The Word of God hides nothing from us.
 God tells how He delivered His people from Egyptian slavery 1,200 years before Christ was born.
-There was much singing and dancing in celebration of their freedom of slavery.
-Then 587 years before the Messiah walked the streets of Jerusalem, because of disobedience, God’s people were slaves once again in Babylon.
-LESSON: Listen and obey.
+There was much singing and dancing in celebration of their freedom from slavery.
+Then only 587 years before the Messiah walked the streets of Jerusalem, because of disobedience, God’s people were slaves once again in Babylon.

-His children cried out from the depth of the pit and God came near.
-Comfort came when they realized that God knows all, all the time.
-He knew of the insults, the plots against them.
-The riches of Jerusalem had lost its luster.
-While mourning they realized that they were not made of gold, but of pots of clay, molded by the loving hands of the Potter.
-They became compassion filled parents to the fatherless as they were forced to turn over their homes and belongings to aliens.
+While they mourned how Jerusalem had lost its finery, and as we complain about how Mexico City, California, or Guadalajara has lost its alluring glamour, we must pray that God brings us back to our senses.
+We are wise to realize that a country or a city is not made of a substance that lasts; it is made up of people that perish.
+We are all pots of clay, molded by the loving hands of the Potter.
+Returning to our sense of justice, we stand firmly on God’s Word.
+The Israelites became compassion filled rather than angry when they were forced to turn over their homes and belongings to aliens.
 “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.
 Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance character; and character, hope.”
 (Romans 5)

-Reading this tear filled account of how our ancestors suffered, we also remember how Jesus had to suffer many things and be rejected by His generation in order to secure our salvation.
+Reading this tear filled account of how our ancestors suffered, let us remember how Jesus had to suffer many things.
+He was rejected by His generation, and yet He was filled with compassion and laid down His life in order to secure our salvation.

 Copyright © 2019 by Barbara Alley Hoyle.